 Someone with multiple personality disorder can have full blown diabetes in one personality but have no sign of it in another?
-Does that mean that in one state of consciousness our biology can be completely different even in the same body?
-If so, how does that affect health and longevity habits?
+This says to me that in one state of being your biology can be one way and that it can change completely in another state of being.
+What does this potentially mean for health and longevity habits?

 Women who believed they would have a heart attack were 4x more likely to die than if they didn't believe that (regardless of their weight)?